michellesklee/wedfuly_recommender/README.md

 ![wedfuly](https://wedfuly.com/wp-content/uploads/2018/04/wedfuly.jpeg)

 <h1 align="center"> Vendor Recommender for Wedfuly </h1>
-<h4 align="center"> Part I: Cluster Florists with CNN Autoencoder + KMeans </h4>

 ___

 On Wedfuly, clients work online with wedding planners who help with the planning process, including choosing wedding vendors such as florists, photographers, and bakeries.

-The ultimate goal of this project is to build a recommender that facilitates the process of wedding planners suggesting vendors to their clients.
+The goal of this project was to build a recommender that facilitates the process of wedding planners suggesting vendors to their clients.
 For the first part of this project, I focused on florists with the goal of training a model to meaningfully cluster floral arrangements (bridal bouquets specifically).

 ## Data Collection:
 1. Images of bridal bouquets collected online from florists in Colorado (n = 387) - train set